Offshore Betting 2022

 So, on the surface and to someone not very familiar with the topic of betting online, it may feel like there is no big danger in creating an account, depositing some money, and placing some bets on a few games here and there.
 However, when looking at a bigger picture, there are quite a few reasons to steer clear of these sites and stick to legal and licensed sportsbook sites instead.

 First and foremost, the fact that these sites aren’t really licensed by any relevant or credible authority means that there could be all sorts of shady things happening behind the scenes.
-Unlike licensed US sportsbooks that are handled by the likes of New Jersey Division of Gambling, these offshore sites don’t undergo any regular checks or controls.
+Unlike licensed US sportsbooks that are handled by the likes of New Jersey Division of Gambling or other gambling divisions, these offshore sites don’t undergo any regular checks or controls.

 In this context, it is also important to mention UIGEA, which addresses the flow of money from and to gambling operators of any sorts, be it poker, casino, or betting sports.
 Namely, UIGEA strictly prohibits all financial institutions in the US from willingly and knowingly processing such transactions.
 For this reason, offshore betting sites often try to mask the source of money.